| ACADEMICS | Majors & Minors | Nuclear Medicine Technology

 science may pursue the concentration in nuclear medicine technology and follow the requirements for biology majors listed below.

 Requirements for a major in biology, concentration in nuclear medicine technology, (48 credits) are as follows:

 Prerequisites for the program include successful completion of:

 Technical specialty courses of the NMT Program are:

-The NMT program has had favorable outcomes in the past as well as in 2013, with a 100% board exam passing rate.
+The NMT program has enjoyed a consistent 100% board exam passing rate.